Resources for Building Places for Bikes

 - Explain Your Lane: This resource guide illustrates key ways to incorporate communications and outreach into the planning, implementation and post-implementation phases of a bicycle project.

-- Survey findings related to FHWA guidance: Results of an online survey to learn how many cities are building innovative bike projects, whether existing design guidance is adequate and how these projects are funded.
+- Survey findings related to FHWA guidance: Results of a 2013 online survey to learn how many cities were building innovative bike projects, whether existing design guidance was adequate and how these projects were funded.

 Technical blog posts